History & Milestones

 2005

 Acquisition of Spindelfabrik Suessen GmbH, the world’s leading supplier of spinning systems and components, based in Suessen (Germany).
-Suessen is part of the Business Group Components.
+Suessen is part of the Components Division.

 2001

 Acquisition of Novibra Boskovice s.r.o., the world’s leading supplier of high-performance spindles based in Boskovice (Czech Republic).
-Novibra is part of the Business Group Components.
+Novibra is part of the Components Division.

 2001

 Acquisition of Wilhelm Stahlecker GmbH (WST): The company, based in Suessen (Germany), is specialized in research and design of crucial components used in spinning machines.
-WST is part of the Business Group Components.
+WST is part of the Components Division.

 1997